Frequently Asked Questions

 The program committee supports innovative sessions that encourage bold thinking, lively dialogue, and audience involvement.
 For a list of possible formats, refer to the Call for Papers Innovative Panels Format full description.

-The AAS' One Appearance Rule applies to the number of times an individual is allowed to actively participate on a session.
+The AAS' One Appearance Rule applies to the number of sessions an individual is allowed to actively participate.
 At this time, individuals are allowed to participate on only ONE panel session.
 This rules applies to all Chairs, Paper Presenters and Discussants and all session types (organized and roundtables).

 What is the role of a session organizer?The organizer is the individual who has worked to organize the session by contacting colleagues and scholars regarding forming a proposal for submission.
 Session organizers are responsible for compiling all of the required information (participant contact information, abstracts, etc.).
 The organizer typically submits the electronic proposal application.
 If the proposal is accepted, official notices are sent to organizers and this person is responsible for notifying participants of important.
 The AAS considers the organizer the official contact for the proposal submission.
 What are the responsibilities of a session chair?